cedadev/ipcc_ddc_site/ddc_anon-download_terms.md

 <li> And, the Internet address of the Web site from which you linked directly to our site.</li>
 </ul>

-                 We use the summary statistics to help us make our site more useful to visitors, such as assessing what information is of most and least interest to visitors, and for other purposes such as determining the site's technical design specifications and identifying system performance or problem areas.
+<p>We use the summary statistics to help us make our site more useful to visitors, such as assessing what information is of most and least interest to visitors, and for other purposes such as determining the site's technical design specifications and identifying system performance or problem areas.</p>

-      This information is not shared with anyone beyond the support staff to this Web site, except when required by law enforcement investigation, and is used only as a source of anonymous statistical information.
+      <p>This information is not shared with anyone beyond the support staff to this Web site,
+except when required by law enforcement investigation, and is used only as a source of anonymous statistical information. </p>